trivago/gollum/README.md

 There are also supplementary targets for make:
  * `clean` clean all artifacts created by the build process
  * `test` run unittests
- * `restore` install godep and restore all dependencies
+ * `vendor` install gvt and update all dependencies
  * `aws` build for Linux x64 and generate an [Elastic Beanstalk](https://aws.amazon.com/de/elasticbeanstalk/) package

 If you want to use native plugins (contrib/native) you will have to enable the corresponding imports in the file contrib/loader.go.